furkanagess/flutter_base_project/README.md

 # Proje Katmanları
 - Base
-  - Projeden projeye taşınabilir. İçinde bulundurduğu yapılar her projede sorunsuz kullanılabilir.
+  - Can be moved from project to project.
+The structures it contains can be used smoothly in every project.

-  - MVVM mimarisine göre yapılan bir projede bulunan Model-View-ViewModel katmanlarının base yapılarını buradan oluştururuz.
+  - In a project based on MVVM architecture, we create the base structures of Model-View-ViewModel layers from here.

 - Constants
-  - Uygulama içerisinde değişmeyecek olan uygulamanın başından sonuna sabit bir şekilde kullanılabilecek değerlerin tutulduğu klasördür.
+  - Folder where values that will not change throughout the application and can be used from start to finish are kept.

-  - Uygulama içi Path'ler, Enum değerleri, Image sabitleri, Navigation path'lerinin kullanacagı Navigation isimleri tutulur.
+  - Includes Navigation names that will be used by application Path, Enum values, Image constants, Navigation paths.

 - Extensions
-  - Uygulama içinde projenin her alanında kullanılabilecek, temiz kod mentalitesi açısından oldukça önemlidir extensionlar.
+  - Extensions that can be used in every part of the project in terms of clean code mentality are essential.

-  - context_extension => uygulama içerisinde width, height değerleri ; padding değerleri, duration değerlerinin tutulduğu yerdir.
+  - context_extension => the place where values such as width, height, padding, and duration are kept within the application.

 - Init
-  - Bir mobil uygulama için oldukça önemli olan cache, lang, navigation, network, notifier, theme gibi başlıkların kontrolünün sağlandığı yerdir.
+  - The place where important controls such as cache, lang, navigation, network, notifier, and theme are managed for a mobile application.

-  - cache => locale manager içerir bu kısımdan uygulama içi cache yönetimi sağlanır
+  - cache => contains locale manager for managing application cache in this section.

-  - lang => language manager içerir bu kısımda Localization yapılır.
-Localization sağlanması için assets/lang'in altına en-US.json, tr-TR.json gibi localization      sağlanacak dillerin klasörlenmesi gerekir.
-Bu klasörlerde yapılan her bir değişiklikten sonra " flutter pub run easy_localization:generate  -O lib/core/init/lang -f keys -o locale_keys.g.dart -S assets/lang " kodu terminale yazılmalıdır.
+  - lang => contains language manager for localization.
+For localization, the languages that will be localized should be put into folders such as en-US.json, tr-TR.json under assets/lang.
+After any changes made in these folders, the command "flutter pub run easy_localization:generate -O lib/core/init/lang -f keys -o locale_keys.g.dart -S assets/lang" should be written in the terminal.

-  - navigation => navigation service'in ve navigation route'larının sağlandığı yerdir.
+  - navigation => the place where navigation service and navigation routes are provided.

-  - network => dio kullanılarak web sitelerinden api çekme işlemlerinin gerçekleştirilmesini yönetmek amacıyla kullanılır
+  - network => used for managing web scraping operations from websites using Dio

-  - notifier => theme notifier ile dark ve light theme arasında theme değişikliğinin yönetilmesini sağlar.
+  - notifier =>  manages theme changes between dark and light themes with theme notifier.

-  - theme => uygulama içi theme yönetiminin sağlanmasına yarar.
+  - theme => used for managing the application's theme.

 # View-ViewModel Base
 - Proje Katmanları kısmında belirtilen mimari geliştirme süreçlerini tamamladıktan sonra genel olarak sayfa çizimlerine, view'ların içlerini doldurmaya başlayabiliriz.